SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

    second_row = cur.fetchone() # Fetch one row at a time (second row)

-To get several rows at a time, use :py:meth:`~Connection.fetchmany`:
+To fetch several rows at a time, use :py:meth:`~Connection.fetchmany`:

 .. code-block:: python

    # executing `fetchone` twice is equivalent to this form:
    third_and_fourth_rows = cur.fetchmany(2)

-To get all rows at once, use :py:meth:`~Connection.fetchall`:
+To fetch all rows at once, use :py:meth:`~Connection.fetchall`:

 .. code-block:: python